NCAS-CMS/cfa-conventions/source/cfa.md

 an `aggregated_dimensions` attribute will identify an aggregated variable.
 Therefore the `aggregated_data` attribute must not be present on any variables that do not have aggregated data.
-The value of the dimensions attribute is a blank separated list of the aggregated dimension names given in the order which matches the dimensions of the aggregated data.
+The value of the `aggregated_dimensions` attribute is a blank separated list of the aggregated dimension names given in the order which matches the dimensions of the aggregated data.
 If the aggregated data is scalar then the value of the `aggregated_dimensions` attribute must be an empty string.